lightning-framework/lightning/README.md

 ### Non-SQL Database Access

 We recommend doing the following:

   1) Define a custom configuration format (subclass `lightning.config.Config`) which includes additional config options for your database system.
   2) Configure custom dependency injection for your custom config class.
   3) Use your config to configure dependency injection for a connection pooler for your database system.
   4) Create an `AbstractController` from which all your controllers will inherit.
 Provide convenience methods here for accessing your database by injecting the database pooler into an `@Initializer`.

+See the [RethinkDB Demo](https://github.com/lightning-framework/examples/tree/master/rethinkdb-demo) for an example.

 ### Annotation-Based Before Filters